Geertsky/dracut-bambini/README.md

 This [dracut](https://dracut.wiki.kernel.org/index.php/Main_Page) module is created for the ansible bare-metal-install role [ansible-bambini](https://github.com/Geertsky/ansible-bambini).
 It does the following:
 * include `python` in the initial ramdisk.
-Work is on the way to make use of a conda environment.
-See issue: [#6](https://github.com/Geertsky/dracut-bambini/issues/6)
+By packaging a conda environment.
 * pause the boot process just before the root filesystem gets mounted(`pre-mount` hook)
 * depends on the [dracut-sshd](https://github.com/gsauthof/dracut-sshd) module.